morrislab/RNAcompete/README.md

 ## Input file##

 * The input file of the analysis is named `raw_data.txt`.
-The first column of `raw_data.txt` indicates the probe ID, and microarray data for each RBP is represented with two columns: one consists of quantified fluorescence signals captured in TIFF images, and the FLAG column indicates "poor quality" spots in microarray.
+The first column of `raw_data.txt` indicates the probe ID, and microarray data for each RBP is listed in two columns: one consists of quantified fluorescence signals captured in TIFF images, and the "FLAG" column indicates "poor quality" spots in microarray.

 * We included an **example** `raw_data.txt` file in this package.